 Create a title that’s engaging and intriguing enough that a viewer can’t help but click.

 The importance of your title is followed closely by the thumbnail you choose.

 A good thumbnail supports the title of the video and the overall theme.

-Make sure it’s easy to understand what’s happening in the thumbnail and is related to the video at hand (ie don’t put kittens as your thumbnail if your video’s about how to bake cookies).
+Make sure it’s easy to understand what’s happening in the thumbnail, and that it is related to the video at hand (i.e. don’t put kittens as your thumbnail if your video is about how to bake cookies).
 Although many folks adore kittens, this is called clickbait, and no one likes to be tricked.